VIOLIN & VIOLA

-Violinist Noah Geller was appointed to the position of concertmaster of the Seattle Symphony Orchestra by Music Director Emeritus Ludovic Morlot in September 2018.
-Geller comes to Seattle from the Kansas City Symphony, where he was concertmaster under Michael Stern since 2012.
-He has appeared frequently as soloist with the Kansas City Symphony, and he made his solo recording debut on their recent release with Reference Recordings featuring music by Saint-Säens.
+Noah Geller was appointed to the position of concertmaster of the Seattle Symphony Orchestra by Music Director Emeritus Ludovic Morlot in September 2018.
+Mr. Geller came to Seattle from the Kansas City Symphony, where he was concertmaster under Michael Stern from 2012-18.
+He appeared frequently as soloist with the Kansas City Symphony, and he made his solo recording debut on their release with Reference Recordings featuring music by Saint Säens.

-Geller grew up in the Chicago area, studying privately with Jennifer Cappelli.
+Mr. Geller grew up in the Chicago area, studying privately with Jennifer Cappelli.
 He received his bachelor’s and master’s degrees from The Juilliard School where he studied with Hyo Kang, Donald Weilerstein and Cho-Liang Lin.
-Geller currently lives in Seattle with his wife, percussionist Mari Yoshinaga, and their dog, Monkey.
-He performs on a violin made by Andreas Postacchini c.
-1840.
+Mr. Geller currently lives in Seattle with his wife, percussionist Mari Yoshinaga, and their dog, Monkey.
+He performs on a violin made by Justin Hess c.
+2021.